Best settings for a wedding in Barcelona

 Saló de Cent – Barcelona City Hall.
 So what if you aren’t religious?
 A civil marriage is still possible in the town hall of any district of Barcelona… as long as you are registered in the local census.
 So not a solution if you are just visiting the city, but an option if you are an expat living here.
 And while some some district town halls are pretty neat (my favorite is the one in Sarrià), there’s nothing grander than the Saló de Cent in the Barcelona City Hall: the Gothic hall where the Council of the 100 (the origin of the City Council) used to meet in the 1300’s.
 During the week it’s used for political and public events, but in the weekends it’s available for weddings.
 Otherwise, it’s a magnificent room that locals only get to visit a couple of times a year on open door days.
 The sculptures of Saint George and King James I will preside your wedding, surrounded by the gold and red colors of the Catalan flag that decorate the walls.

-But wait!
+AND BONUS!
 Can you get married in the Sagrada Familia Church?
-Share this post using the buttons below to know more about it:

 Marrying in the Sagrada Familia Church.
 Since its dedication in 2010 there hasn’t been a private ceremony (neither wedding or christening) in the main nave of the Sagrada Familia Church.
 On July 2017 they started celebrating weekly masses every Sunday morning before opening it to visitors, but even then, private ceremonies must take place in the crypt – a much smaller and less spectacular chapel as big as a real-size church, right underneath the altar.
 It has a separate entrance from the tourists but it isn’t connected with the main tourist area, and it is here where the rest of the services take place.
 I don’t think in the future the main nave will be used for private ceremonies either: you’ll have to be someone from the royalty to deserve a marriage in such a grand place.
 In any case, the crypt is quite atmospheric (despite being more traditional looking), and you’ll still get Gaudi’s blessing as his tomb is right beside the altar of the crypt.